 Panella’s original sheet music features an old horse with its ribs showing, one leg amputated & fitted with a peg leg, another leg injured, yet still hitched to a wagon.
 Despite her crossed eyes and sorry condition, the old gal is expected to perform for her smiling, chubby male driver perched in the driver’s seat.
 His hands are clenched, the reins are tightly pulled up, and he’s pushing her, despite her age & infirmaries, to keep working.
 What a visual statement !

-It’s a mystery as to why folks in our generation have put two and two together and came up the idea that the Old Gray Mare song is about Lady Suffolk.
-While little to be found about Lady Suffolk’s last years, accounts indicate that she was a strong competitor for the full duration of her racing career.
+It’s a mystery to me as to why folks in our generation have put two and two together and came up the idea that the Old Gray Mare song is about Lady Suffolk.
+While little is to be found about Lady Suffolk’s last years, accounts indicate that she was a strong competitor for the full duration of her racing career.

 If you know anything about racing, you know that to continue to campaign an animal who is not a winner is a costly proposition.
 That she raced well into her latter teens & early twenties is a testament to her speed and stamina.
 Lady Suffolk was a champion who did not need to be lamented for being old.
 Her legacy is that instead of getting useless as she aged, she just got better with time.